-When starting out in landscape photography, it can be overwhelming to know where to even begin.
+For a beginner landscape photographer, it can be overwhelming to know where to even begin.
 There is a never-ending array of camera bodies, lenses, tripods, and accessories to choose from.
-In this article, I will give you some ideas on where to get started.
+In this article, I will give you some ideas on where to get started as a beginner landscape photographer.

 Picking a camera body